joeptacek/lc-scrape/README.md

 Works with Python 3.9, possibly other versions.

+*It's plausible that lc-scrape will eventually break if LC ever changes the structure of its approved lists.*

 ## Output

+Running `scrape.py` yields three output files, `scrape.json`, `tweets.json`, and `source.html`.

-In `scrape.json`, each update is represented as an object with properties corresponding to subject heading type (main subject headings, children's subject headings, genre/form terms, medium of performance terms, demographic group terms) and types of changes approved (new heading, changed heading, cancelled heading, updated non-heading fields, updated geographic subdivisibility).
+With `scrape.json`, updates are represented as objects with various properties, e.g., date, heading type (main subject headings, children's subject headings, genre/form terms, medium of performance terms, demographic group terms), update types (new heading, changed heading, cancelled heading, updated non-heading fields, updated geographic subdivisibility), etc.

-In addition, LC Linked Data Service URI and LCCN Permalink are inferred from the record number assigned to the proposal.
+LC Linked Data Service URI and LCCN Permalink are inferred from the record number assigned to the proposal.

 Example update object from `scrape.json` →